DSIN-INSA-Strasbourg/Hermes/plugins/datasources/oracle/README.md

 ## Description

-This plugin allow using an Oracle database as datasource.
+This plugin allows using an Oracle database as datasource.

 ## Configuration